Bear's grease

-Bear's grease was a popular treatment for men with hair loss from at least as early as 1653 until about the First World War.
-The myth of its effectiveness is based on a belief that as bears are very hairy, their fat would assist hair growth in others.
+Bear's grease was a popular treatment for men with hair loss from at least as early as 70 CE until about the First World War.
+The myth of its effectiveness is based on the belief that as bears are very hairy, their fat would assist hair growth in others.
 Nicholas Culpeper, the English botanist and herbalist wrote in 1653, in his The Physician's Library, "Bears Grease staies [stops] the falling off of the hair."
 Hildegard of Bingen (1098–1179), Benedictine mystic, composer and woman of letters, also recommended the use of the substance in her Physica (repeated in her Causae et Curae).
 A number of cosmetics companies sold bear's grease, and it was a trademark of Atkinsons of London, who sold "Bears Grease Pomade".
 In the early 1880s in Arkansas, an ell of bear grease, formed from the hide from the head and neck of a deer, was a standard medium of exchange.

 Preparation

+In the Roman Empire, according to Dioscorides, bear fat was removed from the around the kidneys of the bear then manually rubbed in cold rain water.
+The rinsed bear fat was then set in a ceramic jar with water and heated and stirred over a coal fire.
+It was then strained, placed in a second jar, melted for a second time, and then had the "filth" removed from the bottom.
+After being melted for a third time and placed in a mortar, it was stored in sealed or corked jars.

 Bear's grease was made from the fat of the brown bear mixed with beef marrow and a perfume to disguise the smell.
 Before the start of the twentieth century, manufacturers were substituting pig, veal, suet, lard and beef marrow fat for bear's fat as the demand exceeded the available supply of genuine bear's fat.
 To these substitutes they added lavender, thyme, rose essence, or oil of bitter almonds for perfume.
 A green dye was added for the sake of appearances.

 It was speculated that 99% of "bear grease" in 1850s England actually contained pig fat, and that unscrupulous manufacturers would keep a bear skin which they would occasionally attach to a dead pig carcass.
 The purpose of this carcass was just for display to convince their customers that they sold genuine bear grease.